-- Schedule forms should be completed using the following guidelines: - Traditional and Online Classes within the Load The schedule form must show online classes counted as part of the load.
+- Schedule forms should be completed using the following guidelines: - Traditional and Online Classes within the Load - The schedule form must show online classes counted as part of the load.
 The form should show the hours the instructor would have spent in class had the course not been online.
 It is the faculty member's discretion when the hours are scheduled, but the time should accommodate student needs.
-The faculty member is expected to be available to students on campus during those hours, such as during class or office hours.
-The hours must be listed as office hours but may be held in the instructor's office, a classroom, or a lab, and the instructor must observe them at that location. - Overloads: Regular Classes and Online Classes If the faculty member is being paid for a traditional class overload, several hours above 25 must appear on the schedule form.
+The faculty member is expected to be available to students during those hours.
+The hours must be listed as office hours and may be held in the instructor's office, a classroom, a lab, or online (up to 2 hours per week). - Overloads: Regular Classes and Online Classes - If the faculty member is being paid for a traditional class overload, several hours above 25 must appear on the schedule form.
 For example, an instructor paid to teach an overload of ENC 1102 must show the class hours on the schedule; their total student contact hours for the week would be 28 instead of 25.